Vumon Side Effects

 Applies to teniposide: intravenous solution

-Along with its needed effects, teniposide (the active ingredient contained in Vumon) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, teniposide (the active ingredient contained in Vumon) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking teniposide:More common
+If any of the following side effects occur while taking teniposide, check with your doctor immediately:More common

 - Black, tarry stools